jesarx/edpartida/index.md

 ## I'm Eduardo Partida

-I enjoy reading, writing, and occasionally creating music.
+I enjoy reading, writing, coding and creating music.

 Feel free to explore some of my work on this website.